-The observation of time is produced by a particular distinction.
+A concept a time isn’t just founded on a metaphor, such as a circle or a line.
+A distinction must be made (Risk: A Sociological Theory, p.
+33).
 For social systems, the traditional, “old fashioned” temporal schema rested on a distinction between eternity and time (aeternus and tempus).
 From this perspective, a person’s lifetime is carved out of eternity.
-Finite beings live in time, not eternity.
+Finite beings live in time (immanence), not eternity (transcendence).
 In this distinction, the past is not meaningfully distinguished from the present.
 Thus, the “sins of the fathers” or “original sin” live on in what we moderns would call the present.
 The future is not a source of anxiety or concern because time simply unfolds and current decisions and plans cannot alter this unfolding.
 With this old time/eternity schema, time was an unfolding or revealing, a revelation, of something that already exists, like an acorn growing into an oak tree.
 Prophesy was persuasive because it simply described what lies waiting for us in time.
 Fate could not be altered, but on the other hand, because the past is not actually in the past–it never goes away–the past can be changed through acts such as confession and forgiveness (Luhmann ).
 In another example, a marriage can be annulled, meaning it never actually happened in the eyes of the Church.

 It’s not accurate to say that “pre-modern” societies conceived of time as cyclical while modern societies perceive time as linear.
 The truth is that the pre-modern and modern senses of time are both linear, but in different ways.
 The difference is that for the older schema the past remains with us in the present, which is why the past can be changed by confession and forgiveness; our sins can be absolved or washed away.
 In contrast, for us moderns, the present is continually receding into the past, and we constantly search for the new.
 We no longer believe that there is “nothing new under the sun.”